 - Machine health monitoring: Machine health monitoring is a big-picture assessment of equipment productivity and performance.
 By tracking performance data, including uptime, output, suboptimal operation and maintenance events, machine health monitoring can assess whether equipment is being properly operated and maintained.
 Poor MTBF metrics will naturally have a negative effect on machine health monitoring metrics, and so the tactics used to improve machine health as a result of this approach can help to extend MTBF.

 - Industrial sensors: Industrial sensors play a role in nearly every advanced method of improving facility productivity and are a key component of measurement for machine health monitoring as well as KPI monitoring like MTBF.
-These sensors — whether integrated as an onboard part of equipment, or currently, more commonly, installed as aftermarket components — deliver real-time, actionable data that can be recorded, analyzed, displayed on dashboards and used to calculate metrics like MTBF.
+These sensors—whether integrated as an onboard part of equipment, or currently, more commonly, installed as aftermarket components—deliver real-time, actionable data that can be recorded, analyzed, displayed on dashboards and used to calculate MTBF.

 MTBF is one tool in an ecosystem of valuable, useful KPIs.
 Another such metric is MTTR, or mean time to repair, which can often be confused with MTBF.
 MTTR measures the time from which a failure state is detected, or a maintenance need is identified, until the scenario has been remedied and the equipment is again operational.

 At ATS, we are experts in maintenance and reliability and understand the importance of reducing MTBF as a core KPI.
+Our reliability experts help manufacturers improve MTBF through predictive maintenance, advanced monitoring technologies and proven strategies for increasing uptime.
 Contact us to learn more.